 This is any person aged 15 or over, or if in full-time education any person aged 19 or over, together with wife or husband (if she or he has one) and children under 15 (or aged 16-18 if in full-time education), if any.
-According to this definition a man, wife, and children aged under 15 count as one income unit, but a middle-aged widow and a son who is a university student, or an elderly widow and a single daughter of 40, count as two income units.
-A household consisting of man and wife with three single children who are all over 15 years of age and who are at work counts as four income units.
+According to this definition a man, wife, and children aged under 15 count as one income unit, but a middle-aged widow and a son who is a university student, or an elderly widow and a single daughter of 40, count as two income units, A household consisting of man and wife with three single children who are all over 15 years of age and who are at work counts as four income units.

-Allocating Income Usually amounts of income can be entered in the appropriate column, according to the person receiving it.
+Usually amounts of income can be entered in the appropriate column, according to the person receiving it.
 Do not enter any income twice.
 Do not, for example, enter a particular amount both for the wife and the husband.
 Nor need you split up any amount part of which is payable for a dependent wife or child.
-Thus, do not attempt to divide up the total of family allowances; enter the total in the wife's column.
-And enter an amount for sickness benefit, say, even if it includes sums for the wife and children, in the husband's column (if indeed it is he who receives it).
+Thus, do not attempt to example the column and children, in the husband's column (indeed it is he who receives it).